fbpx

 1. Check HM Land Registry

-Firstly, HM Land Registry keeps records of when most houses were constructed.
+HM Land Registry keeps records of when most houses were built.

-You should also be aware that although HM Land Registry is reliable for the majority of properties, its information can be patchy for period homes.
+Note: HM Land Registry is reliable for the majority of properties.
+But its information can be poor for period homes.

 2. Ask the seller